NVChienSetHust/Fig-of-SE209/Report.md

 This section provides the design flow to generate and build a Nios V/m processor software project.
 Steps on how to generate an Application and Board Support Package (BSP) project using the `niosv-app` and `nios-bsp` utilities are provided.

-## Generating the Board Support Package
+## Generating the Board Support Package and programming
 **Step 1:** Open niosv shell: Open a new terminal window by using `niosv-shell` provided by our school:

 `/comelec/softs/opt/altera/altera23.1std/niosv/bin/niosv-shell`